VictorMugisha/articles/ArraysInJavaScript.md

 ### 1. Using array literals `[]`

-In JavaScript, you can simply create an array by assigning `[]` to a variable or a constant
+In JavaScript, you can simply create an array by assigning `[]` to a variable or a constant.

 ```javascript
 const numbers = [1, 2, 3];